 Promotes academic excellence among the undergraduate members.
 Graduate chapters provide financial assistance to student members and non-members.

 Chapters participate in activities that will uplift their communities.
 Some of the activities include: voter registration, Assault on Illiteracy; Habitat for Humanity; mentoring; and participation in fundraisers for charitable organizations.

 Talent Hunt Program

-Provides exposure, encouragement and financial assistance to talented young people participating in the performing arts.
+Provides exposure, encouragement and financial assistance to talented young people participating in the performing and visual arts.
 Winners are awarded recognition and may be given college scholarships.

 March 12th of each year chapters conduct an appropriate service to recall the memory of those members who have entered into Omega Chapter.

 A concerted effort at the international, district and local levels to retain active brothers and return inactive brothers to full participatory status.

 Each year the fraternity gives at least $50,000 to historically black college and universities in furtherance of Omega’s commitment to provide philanthropic support.

 Chapters facilitate, participate and coordinate activities that promote good health practices.
 Some of the programs are the Charles Drew Blood Drive and partnership with the American Diabetes Association.